sedaatalay/Running-PySpark-on-AWS-EC2-through-Jupyter-Notebook-and-RDD-Basics-Example/README.md

 <img width="987" alt="Ekran Resmi 2022-03-15 12 20 17" src="https://user-images.githubusercontent.com/91700155/158367864-74aabca4-c3ea-42b7-93a2-cbb772f5bbdf.png">

 ##### -Key/Value Pairs
+###### Key/value RDDs are commonly used to perform aggregations, and often we will do some initial ETL (extract, transform, and load) to get our data into a key/value format.
 ```console
 flatmap = rdd.flatMap(lambda line: line.split(' ')).map(str)
 first = flatmap.mapValues(lambda value: value[0])